JSS95/dawiq/doc/source/user-guide/model.rst

 .. currentmodule:: dawiq

 :class:`.DataWidget` can be synced with item model by using :class:`.DataclassDelegate` and :class:`.DataclassMapper`.
-The data are stored as :obj:`dict`, and converting them to dataclass instances must be done by user.
+The data are stored as :obj:`dict`, and user can convert it to dataclass instance if required.

 .. note::
-   Nested dataclasses are stored as nested dictionaries.
+   Nested dataclasses are stored as nested dictionaries, which can be easily reconstructed by using `cattrs <https://pypi.org/project/cattrs/1.5.0/>`_ package.
-   `cattrs <https://pypi.org/project/cattrs/1.5.0/>`_ package provides easy reconstruction from this structure.

 As explained in :ref:`widget`, field type can be different from widget data type.
 In this case we need to define the converters between them by setting two metadata to the field:

-* ``toQt_converter``: converts field data to widget data
+* ``toQt_converter``: unary callable which converts field data to widget data
-* ``fromQt_converter``: converts widget data to field data
+* ``fromQt_converter``: unary callable which converts widget data to field data

-Value of these metadata must be a unary callable.

 Basic example
 =============

+This is the basic example without data converter.

-First, let's define a dataclass, a delegate and a mapper.
+First we define a dataclass, and construct a delegate and a mapper.

 .. code-block:: python